Laramie County Control Area

 7/31/2027

-Upcoming Meetings
+Upcoming Meetings/Announcements

 LARAMIE COUNTY GROUNDWATER CONTROL AREA ADVISORY BOARD

-Advisory board members must own land or groundwater rights, or be the officers, officials or members of the board of a corporation which owns land or groundwater rights within the control area.
-District boundaries within the Laramie County Groundwater Control Area can be viewed above or are available by contacting our office.
+Following the closing of the election, on behalf of the Division Advisory Committee, the State Engineer’s Office verified collected ballots for voter eligibility pursuant to Wyoming Statute § 41-3-913, and confirmed the members-elect own land or groundwater rights, or are the officers, officials or members of the board of a corporation which owns land or groundwater rights within the Laramie County Groundwater Control Area.

 History Timeline